 - The buy-sell cycle ends on September 14, 2020.

-- Also, the value in cell L69 shows the ending balance at the close of the
+- Also, the value in cell L113 shows the ending balance at the close of the

-- As a result of the ratio of winning cycles to total cycles, the percent
+- As a result of the overall ratio of winning cycles to total cycles for all

-- Even with a non-winning cycle percentage of over 44 percent, the model was able to pick buy and sell dates so the balance for the TQQQ security grew from $1000 to nearly $12000 in just 34 trades.
+- Even with a non-winning cycle percentage of over 59 percent, the model was able to pick buy and sell dates so the balance for the TQQQ security grew from $1000 to more than $6173 in just 59 trades.

 A snapshot of a rally buy-sell cycle

-The following screen shot shows a chart for the rally from April 16, 2020 through September 14, 2020 buy-sell cycle.
-This is an example of a winning cycle.
-Prices can go up predominantly in a cycle (rally) or predominantly down (swoon).
-The rally buy-sell cycle in the image below is defined by the cross-over dates for the ten-period ema and the twenty-period ema.
+The following screen shot shows a chart for a rally from mid-April 2020 through early-November 2020 buy-sell cycle for the security with a ticker symbol of AAPL.
+This is an example of a winning cycle for the model that assigns buy and sell signals based on ten-period and fifty-period exponential moving averages.
+As the chart shows, prices can go up and down throughout a cycle.
+Because this cycle is for the rally starting after the COVID-19 crash, the prices rise during most of this very long buy-sell cycle.
+The rally buy-sell cycle in the image below is defined by the cross-over dates for the ten-period ema and the fifty-period ema.

-- You can observe a green line (ema_10) in the image below crossing from below to above a red line (ema_20).
-The day after this cross-over marks the beginning of the buy-sell cycle for the rally.
+- You can observe a green line (ema_10) in the image below crossing from below to above a red line (ema_50).
+This event marks the buy date for the cycle.